 Early in January, the Tall Ships Race lines a motley assortment of veteran and multimasted vessels up off the end of the wharf for the firing of a cannon.
-Prominent among the fleet each year are a couple of our beloved listees - Tom Water's Windborne and Pip and Oliver's A Place in the Sun - who load up with family and friends and make a serious party of it.
+Prominent among the fleet each year are some of our beloved listees.
 Book early if you want to join them.
 After a strenuous day of cut throat water bombing and insult hurling, the contestants gather at Russell yacht club for a huge hangi*, prizegiving and tactical analysis.

 Paihia & Opua

 Paihia is the tourist centre of the Bay of Islands – zillions of motels and a very busy wharf bedecked with offices, advertisements and uniformed tourism officials shunting their clients in and out of buses and boats.
 The bulk of the Bay’s skippered charter vessels and day trips depart from here, and a brand new colonial style booking office offers a boggling selection of water and land based activities.